gertfolz/MiniMax-Othello/README.md

 * In case of problems with the server, report via email.

 ## TODO
-- [ ] Add a Django interface to the board.
+- [ ] Add an interface to the board.